tribut/kpcli/README.md

 KeePass 2.35 introduced version 4 of the KDBX file format (KDBXv4) and it is unsupported by File::KeePass.
-File::KeePass can only decrypt databases encrypted with AES and newer KeePass versions offer ChaCha20, which will also save the file as KDBXv4.
-You can use the File -> Database Settings -> Security tab to change the encryption algorithm to AES/Rijndael and, as of KeePass 2.46, kpcli will be able to operate on the files.
+File::KeePass can only decrypt databases encrypted with the AES cipher and newer KeePass versions offer ChaCha20, which will also save the file as KDBXv4.
+File::KeePass also does not support the new Argon2 key derivation function (KDF).

     - https://keepass.info/help/kb/kdbx_4.html
     - https://metacpan.org/pod/Crypt::AuthEnc::ChaCha20Poly1305

+As of KeePass 2.46, you can use the "File -> Database Settings -> Security" tab to set the encryption algorithm to AES/Rijndael and the key derivation function to AES-KDF and then kpcli will be able to operate on the files.

+As of KeePassXC 2.7, you can use the "Database -> Database Security -> Encryption Settings" tab to change the "Database format" to "KDBX 3" kpcli will be able to operate on the files.

 ## Filesystem Access and Tab Completion on Microsoft Windows